 If you want to keep an orphan page, but don’t want it to be crawled by the search engines, use a no-index meta tag.
 I recommend doing this as you can always remove the tag, built some internal links, and allow the search engines to find and index it.

 You’ll also want to remove the URL from your sitemap.

 Should the page no longer be useful, delete it and use a 301 redirect to keep your user and Google happy.
 You’ll also want to remove the URL from your sitemap.

 The search engines should index the new page quickly while removing the old URL.
 Plus, your user won’t see the dreaded 404 page, that’ll harm their experience!

 Else, build internal links

 Finally, if it’s a new page or one that’s become orphaned by mistake, add at least 3 internal links pointing to it from other pages on your website.
 Doing so will make it easy to find, both for the user and search engines.
 Also, ensure to include it in your sitemaps.

 With a solid plan in place, you can avoid creating unintentionally orphaned web pages.
 If you know what internal links to add from existing pages before creating a new page, you’ll be building a strong website.

-One way to ensure you don’t create orphan pages is by running a Content Map as it has space to record the number of internal links pointing at each page.
+One way to ensure you don’t create orphan pages is by having a keyword mapping document as it has space to record the number of internal links pointing at each page.